j-wrob/python-ws-kafka/README.md

 # python-ws-kafka
-Simple implementation of message flow from websocket to kafka consumer

-- Prior to run tests it is required to:
+- Prior to run kafka producer/consumer tests it is required to:

 - start zookeeper:
 >./zookeeper-server-start.sh ../config/zookeeper.properties